WHEN IS THE CLINIC OPEN?

-First, you must be an established patient of the Clearwater Free Clinic.
-Click here for details.
-You can usually make an appointment on the day you wish to be seen by visiting the Clinic in person.
+First, you must be an established patient of the Clearwater Free Clinic to schedule an appointment.
+First time appointments for new patients are available on a first come, first served basis.
+Established patients can usually make an appointment on the day you wish to be seen by visiting the Clinic in person.
 If you choose to call 727-447-3041, and if there are still appointments available at the time that we answer the phone, we are happy to make an appointment for you for that day.

 No, the Clinic does not perform tests or procedures ordered by outside physicians.
 You must be a Clinic patient to receive these services, and they must be ordered by a Clinic practitioner.